LINWEN607/congregate/README.md

                                                 etc).
 Useful for testing export contents.
     access-level                            Update parent group level user permissions (Guest/Reporter/Developer/Maintainer/Owner). staged                                  Compare using staged data
+    no-of-files                             Number of files used to go back when stitching JSON results result-type                             For stitching result files.
+Options are project, group, or user head                                    Read results files in chronological order tail                                    Read results files in reverse chronological order (default for stitch-results)

 Commands:
     list                                    List all projects of a source instance and save it to {CONGREGATE_PATH}/data/project_json.json.